Wareezy/Budget_Tracker/STAKEHOLDER_AND_SYSTEM_REQUIREMENTS_DOCUMENTATION.md

 - **Acceptance Criteria:**
   ✅ Every time a transaction is **added, edited, or deleted**, the balance updates instantly.
-  ✅ The updated balance is correctly reflected across **all linked devices** and displayed on the dashboard.
+  ✅ The updated balance is correctly reflected across **all linked devices**.
-  ✅ Users can view **historical balance changes** over time.

 ---